qpliu/esolang/intercal/README.md

 will result in error 241, and STASHING an undimensioned array will stash a 0-dimensional array.
 After an array is dimensioned or redimensioned, all array elements contain 0.

+The C-INTERCAL documentation says that spaces cannot be added inside a decimal number in an INTERCAL program.
+This restriction is not in the 1973 document or the 1996 document, so this implementation allows spaces inside numbers.

+Since section 4.4.11 says that PLEASE GIVE UP has the effect of a PLEASE RESUME #80, this implementation will never produce error 632.